microsoft/azure-pipelines-tasks/Tasks/SqlAzureDataWarehouseDacpacDeploymentV0/README.md

-# Azure SQL Database Deployment
+# Azure SQL Data Warehouse Deployment

 ### Overview:

-The task is used to deploy Azure SQL Database to an existing Azure SQL Server, either by using DACPACs or SQL Server scripts.
-The [DACPACs](https://msdn.microsoft.com/en-IN/library/ee210546.aspx) are deployed using [SqlPackage.exe](#1) and the [SQL Server scripts](https://msdn.microsoft.com/en-IN/library/hh245282.aspx) are deployed using the [Invoke-Sqlcmd cmdlet](https://msdn.microsoft.com/en-IN/library/cc281720.aspx).
-DACPACs and SqlPackage.exe and Invoke-Sqlcmd cmdlet provides for fine-grained control over the database creation and upgrades, including upgrades for schema, triggers, stored procedures, roles, users, extended properties etc. Using the task, multiple different properties can be set to ensure that the database is created or upgraded properly.
+The task is used to deploy Azure SQL Data Warehouse to an existing Azure SQL Server, either by using DACPACs or SQL scripts.
+[DACPACs](https://msdn.microsoft.com/en-IN/library/ee210546.aspx) are deployed using [SqlPackage.exe](#1) and [SQL scripts](https://msdn.microsoft.com/en-IN/library/hh245282.aspx) are deployed using the [Invoke-Sqlcmd cmdlet](https://msdn.microsoft.com/en-IN/library/cc281720.aspx).
+DACPACs and SqlPackage.exe and Invoke-Sqlcmd cmdlet provides for fine-grained control over the database creation and upgrades, including upgrades for schema, triggers, stored procedures, roles, users,  etc. Using the task, multiple different properties can be set to ensure that the database is created or upgraded properly.

 ### Contact Information